karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps-part-1.md

 To build the demo we are going need the following receivers, exporters and processors:
 - **Receivers**:
-  - **OTEL gRPC Receiver**: The .NET apps will send the tracing data to the collector to the OTLP gRPC receiver endpoint.
-This receiver receives data via gRPC using OTLP format.
+  - **OTEL gRPC Receiver**: The .NET apps will send the tracing data to the OTLP gRPC receiver endpoint.
+This receiver receives data via gRPC using the OTLP format.
   We could use the OTEL HTTP receiver, but the gRPC one is more performant.
 The HTTP receiver receives data via HTTP in JSON format.
 - **Exporters**:
   - **X-Ray Exporter**: This exporter converts the AWS X-Ray OTLP formatted trace data to the AWS X-Ray format and then exports this data to the AWS X-Ray service.
   - **Logging Exporter**: This exporter writes the OTLP traces to console.
-This exporter is not needed, but it's quite useful for reviewing what data are the apps sending to the collector.
+This exporter is not needed, but it's quite useful for reviewing what data are the apps sending to the Collector.
 - **Processors**:
-  - **Memory limiter Processor**: This processor ensure that the Collector does not goes crazy using memory.
+  - **Memory limiter Processor**: This processor ensures that the Collector does not goes crazy using memory.
   This processor is really useful if you deploy the Collector as a sidecar along your application, because it will ensure that the Collector does not use up memory needed by your application.
   - **Batch Processor**: This processor accepts spans, metrics, or logs and places them into batches.
 Batching helps better compress the data and reduce the number of outgoing connections required to transmit the data.